“When you go to Switzerland, you will find that everything there is perfect,” my host mother told me Thursday night.

 The next day we decided would be our lake day.
 Not to go swimming (though the glaciers have long since passed by, the water feels like they made their trip yesterday), but to explore.
 We set off toward Brienz, using the river as our guide, through a village of signature Swiss cottages.
 Talk about garden inspiration.
 It felt like we were walking through a fairy tale.

-We made it to the lake’s shore around lunchtime, so, we figured, what a great place to eat.
+We made it to the shore around lunchtime and settled in for a picnic.
 It was definitely the most beautiful lunch view I’ve ever experienced.
 After lunch, we took some time to just sit there and take it all in.
 I’m the type of person who typically likes to feel on-the-go, so stopping for those moments admittedly felt a little unnatural to me.
 But, as I learned by the end, its so important to appreciate what’s around you.
 Sometimes that means running around and seeing as much of it as possible, and other times that means taking a moment to just be a part of it.
 This time called for the latter.